ff6347/doing-papercraft/docs/Laser.md

 ### Materials

-This is a list of already tested materials for cutting.
-You always should have some spare material for adjusting the power settings of laser.
+This is a just short list of already tested materials for cutting.
+You always should have some spare material for adjusting the power and speed settings of laser.

 | Materials            | max. (tested) thickness | slot offset | comment                                 |
 | :--                  | :---                    | :---        | :--                                     |